 Welcome to Lexington, NE Public Library On-line.
 Our library has a collection of more than 30,000 volumes and offers a wide range of services including a children's story hour, computer and Internet access for public use, cake pans, area newspapers, young adult activities, children's activities, and an ongoing used book sale.
 Tax forms and assistance during tax season.

 The Lexington Public Library, supported by tax funds and enhanced by private contributions, provides access to information to people of all ages and backgrounds.

 The mission of the Lexington Public Library is to extend quality service to area residents.
 Quality service encompasses current resources and relevant, innovative programming which will enhance lifelong learning and enjoyment and which will empower our citizens to be responsible and successful members of the world community.

-Novels for Knitters and other Stitchers meets on Tuesdays at 3:00 p.m.
+Novel Stitchers meets on Tuesdays at 3:00 p.m.
 If you enjoy stitching--knitting, crocheting, quilting, cross stitch, needlepoint, or have another portable stitching project--join us at the library for two hours of stitching and visiting.
-We will meet on Tuesdays, December 2, 9 and 16 in the Lexington Public Library Board Room.
-Our next meeting is on Tuesday, December 2, from 3:00 to 5:00 p.m.
+We will meet on Tuesdays, April 11, 18, and 25 from 3:00 to 5:00 p.m. in the Lexington Public Library Board Room.
 We would love to have you join us.